 All You Need To Know About P2P Lending In Malaysia

-Intrigued by the high returns promised by peer-to-peer (P2P) lending platforms, but sceptical about what they really entail?
+Intrigued by the high returns promised by peer-to-peer (P2P) financing platforms, but sceptical about what they really entail?
 We’ll try to demystify P2P lending for you, as well as help you decide if you should (or should not) invest in it.

 What is P2P lending?